mininet/mininet.github.com/source/_posts/2017-03-17-announcing-mininet-2-2-2.markdown

 ### Security Advisory

-* Security advisory: We recommend that you use the Mininet 2.2.2 or newer VM images, because they no longer include SSH keys that you would have to remove by hand to avoid reusing.
+* The Mininet VM images no longer ship with identical SSH keys.
+We recommend that you destroy any default SSH keys in existing Mininet VMs if you haven't already:

+      sudo rm -f /etc/ssh/*key*                                                                                                                   sudo /usr/sbin/dpkg-reconfigure openssh-server                                                                                              sudo service sshd restart

 ### Improvements and Bug Fixes